MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/New-MgBetaAppCatalogTeamAppDefinition.md

 This API specifically updates an app published to your organization's app catalog (the tenant app catalog).
  This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgAppCatalogTeamAppDefinition](/powershell/module/Microsoft.Graph.Teams/New-MgAppCatalogTeamAppDefinition?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)